CSteinmuller/devdocs/source/howto/contributing.rst

 If you are unfamiliar with CSI, see the Commenting Showing Intent Howto.

+You must also abide by the C++ and Lua code standards provided by the Qub3d Engine Group.
 For more information on our Coding Standards, see the C++ Coding Standards Howto and the Lua Coding Standards Howto.

-You must also abide by the C++ and Lua code standards provided by the Qub3d Engine Group.
+Before pushing any significant diff, please double check to see if there is an issue that describes your intention, the issue has been approved, and was not assigned to anyone else.
+However, if there is no such issue, create a new one in `Ponder <`https://phab.qub3d.org/ponder>`_.
+If there is an issue that wasn't assigned to anyone, simply leave a comment behind stating that you wish to work on it, and a Trusted Member will assign it to you.

+If you're submitting a bug fix, documentation change, and/or other miniscule changes, there is no need to create an issue.
+Just launch the diff.

 Rules For Submitting Documentation